AbdulShabazz/UnrealEngine-ConquestOfRome-TheColiseum/Screenplay/README.txt

 A worn and ragged man, lance, stands bound IN chains on the beach, facing the lush treeline. which leads to the jungle.

+A ship behind takes off toward the stars!

+FURTHER DOWN THE SHORE

 Thousands of wild and screaming raiders interact further down the shores!

 A female raider spots Lance!
-Thery surround him!!

 FEMALE RAIDER
 Hey you!
 Give us your loot!!

-A boot FROM the shadows suddenly kicks Lance forward!
-He collapses to the ground!
+They approach and surround him!!